 The intent driven acquisition has been used for many years to drive traffic to the site.
 But in the past few years interest driven acquisition has also become possible through social advertising on the Google Display Network (GDN), Facebook, and Twitter.

-If you have limited resources, GDN and Facebook are good options to focus on, that is if your target audience does not have an affinity towards other ad networks like Twitter or linked in.
+If you have limited resources, GDN and Facebook advertising are good options to focus on, that is if your target audience does not have an affinity towards other ad networks like Twitter or linked in.
 A recent report in New York Times stated that 85% of all the ad dollars will go to Google and Facebook.

 Facebook knows a lot more about the interests of the people and hence advertising to a specific demographics or a specifically stated interest is very much possible.
 GDN tools enable the users to target a certain demographic and advertise on the sites that are related to the specific topic which is likely to be of interest to the target audience.